ralphjsmit/tall-interactive/README.md

 This package allows you to create beautiful forms, modals and slide-overs with ease.
 It utillises the great Filament Forms package for creating the forms and the awesome TALL-stack for the design.

+> [!IMPORTANT]
+> This package will only work for Filament V2 and Livewire V2.
+Since Filament V3, the better way to implement modals and slide-overs is by utilising the new [Filament Actions](https://filamentphp.com/docs/3.x/actions/installation).

 [![Run tests](https://github.com/ralphjsmit/tall-interactive/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/ralphjsmit/tall-interactive/actions/workflows/run-tests.yml)

 ## Installation